sundw2014/HooVer/Reproduce.md

 Table2.txt
 ConceptualModel_ss_result_nqueries.pdf
 ```
-If you want to see some results quickly, you can run the follow the following instructions to reproduce each result.
+If you want to see some results quickly, you can run the follow the following instructions to reproduce each result separately.
 #### Figure 6
 We evaluated HooVer on 4 benchmarks and the result is reported in Figure 6.
 For each benchmark: